GasanNazer/TFG-2021-Pict2Text2.0/API/README.md

 The following four services are provided by the API:
 - /detect_pictograms - save a provided image in a generated directory, execute Yolo on the image, and returns the image with the predicted bounding boxes
  > example:  curl -F "file=@./YOLO/test/two_pictograms_test_close.jpg" 'http://localhost:1080/detect_pictograms'
+- /classify_pictograms - executes the One-shot model on a given image
+ > example:  curl -F "file=@./YOLO/test/two_pictograms_test_close.jpg" 'http://localhost:1080/classify_pictograms'
+## Web application urls
 - /uploadImage - used to upload, save, run both YOLO and One-shot models on the provided image selected from the Web UI
 - /show_results - used to return the results and populate the templates in the Web page
-- /classify_pictograms - executes the One-shot model on a given image
- > example:  curl -F "file=@./YOLO/test/two_pictograms_test_close.jpg" 'http://localhost:1080/classify_pictograms'
 - /classify_pictograms_web - executes the One-shot model for every image in a given directory used in the execution flow from the Web page
+- / - redirects to /uploadImage
 ## How to execute?

 ```